 The rooftop pool of the Divani Caravel looks onto the Parthenon and Lycabettus hill.
 On a clear day, you can see all the way to the coastline, maybe even as far as Aegina.
 Bamboo tables, potted cacti, and minimal décormake for a refreshing break from the city’s hubbub.
 Open daily 10.00-19.00.

-The most affordable hotel pool downtown, this hidden gem is not on a rooftop.
-The wooden deck and white bamboo sunbeds are surrounded by elegant neoclassical homes.
+No rooftop vibes at this hidden gem of a downtown pool; but the smart wooden deck and white bamboo sunbeds are surrounded by elegant neoclassical homes.
 Just below leafy Philopappou hill, close to the Parthenon, this is a perfect little oasis after clambering up to Athens’ most iconic attraction.
 Open daily 8.00-19.00.

 The tallest hotel in Athens, the President is good value and well-placed.
 But the ace up its sleeve is the pool on the 21st floor.
 Up here, it’s hard to believe you’re in the heart of a city of almost four million people.
 The ethnic-inspired bar-restaurant hosts DJ sets and pool parties after dark.
 Pool open daily 10.30-19.00.